scando1993/thingsboard.github.io/docs/samples/demo-account.md

 assignees:
 - ashvayka
 title: Demo Account
-description: ThingsBoard default demo accounts
+description: Pacificsoft default demo accounts

 ---

 * TOC
 {:toc}

-ThingsBoard installation contains single tenant account that is used in sample applications and contains a lot of pre-provisioned entities for demonstration purposes.
+Pacificsoft installation contains single tenant account that is used in sample applications and contains a lot of pre-provisioned entities for demonstration purposes.

 ## System Administrator